idaunis/json-w/README.md

 dictionary.
 Building this way a model where the names that are most likely to appear will have the same reference.
-Yet if the replaced reference already exists in the newly created object structure, a star symbol `*` is used instead, to define a list multiple references.
+Yet if the replaced reference already exists in the newly created object structure, a star symbol `*` is used instead, to define a list of multiple references.

 For example the JSON array on page 7 of [RFC 4627] (https://www.ietf.org/rfc/rfc4627.txt) becomes: